Country corridor · United States to DIFC · Private-client channel

 • US family enterprises selecting DIFC as the primary regional headquarters.
 Multi-generational US families opening their first Gulf seat, with the DIFC entry usually framed as the long-term governance and succession-planning step rather than as a transactional move.

 • US family enterprises taking DIFC as the private-client leg of a dual structure.
 Families that already hold a US, Caymans, or Channel-Islands seat and are now adding DIFC as the Gulf-side private-client leg.
-The DIFC seat lives next to the existing seats and reads against the local family-office ecosystem.
+The DIFC seat lives next to the existing seats and judges against the local family-office ecosystem.

 • US single-family offices establishing the DIFC leg of an HK / SG / DIFC structure.
 Single-family offices building three-leg APAC-Gulf-US structures where DIFC anchors the Gulf private-client side and Hong Kong or Singapore anchor the APAC side.